top of page

 A series by Jake Zuurbier

-So how do you nail it?
-How do you make that lingering look, that awkward joke, or that slow descent into love feel authentic?
-In this guide, I’ll break down the key elements of flirting, pacing, and relationship timeline building, pulling from real-life dynamics and narrative tools to help you craft couples that readers believe in, swoon over, or even scream at.
+So how do you make a romance that people can't get enough of?
+In this guide, I’ll break down the key elements of flirting, pacing, and relationship timeline building, using context from real-life dynamics and tools to help you write couples that readers believe in, swoon over, or even scream at.

 writing romance, character chemistry, flirting in fiction, slow burn romance, romantic tension, writing romantic dialogue, enemies to lovers, love story writing, subtext in flirting, character relationships, how to write attraction, romantic tropes, emotional connection in writing, developing romance in fiction, writing believable love stories

 Subtext is everything when writing flirting.
 Sometimes, characters might be saying one thing but meaning another entirely.
-The way they look at each other, their hesitations, and even the way they hold back can be just as important as what they express outright.
+Think of the way they look at each other, their hesitations, and even the way they hold back.
+All can be just as important as what they say outright.
+Oftentimes, it's more important.
+All that inner monologue that you're writing down about a character pining for another will get readers on the edge... of their seats.

-Witty banter is the ultimate sign of intelligence and chemistry.
+Witty banter is one of those things that readers usually really enjoy reading, and for you as a writer, it can be really fun to come up with.
 This style of flirting relies on quick, clever exchanges that keep both characters on their toes.
 It works especially well in enemies-to-lovers, rivalries, or opposites attract dynamics.

 • Fast-paced, sharp dialogue